Feng Office Community Edition

 Feng Office Community Edition (formerly OpenGoo) is an open-source collaboration platform developed and supported by Feng Office and the OpenGoo community.
-It is a fully featured online office suite with a similar set of features as other online office suites, like G Suite, Microsoft Office Live, Zimbra, LibreOffice Online and Zoho Office Suite.
+It is a fully featured online office suite with a similar set of features as other online office suites, like Google Workspace, Microsoft 365, Zimbra, LibreOffice Online and Zoho Office Suite.
 The application can be downloaded and installed on a server.

 Feng Office could also be categorized as collaborative software and as personal information manager software.

 Features

 Feng Office Community Edition main features include project management, document management, contact management, e-mail and time management.
 Text documents and presentations can be created and edited online.
 Files can be uploaded, organized and shared, independent of file formats.

 Organization of the information in Feng Office Community Edition is done using workspaces and tags.

 The application presents the information stored using different interfaces such as lists, dashboards and calendar views.

 Licensing

 Feng Office Community Edition is distributed under the GNU Affero General Public License, version 3 only.